PedroAVJ/fotogenio/README.md

 # TODO

+- Change from local storage to query params
 - Setup grok for webhooks
 - Change example photos for user uploads so it makes more sense
 - Don't upload user images, since we only need the zip file